Canada–Peru relations

-Canada–Peru relations refers to the current and historical relations between Canada and the Republic of Peru.
-Both nations are members of the Asia-Pacific Economic Cooperation, Cairns Group, Lima Group, Organization of American States and the United Nations.
+Canada-Peru relations are the diplomatic and bilateral relations between Canada and the Republic of Peru, they established diplomatic relations in 1944.
+Both nations are members of the Asia-Pacific Economic Cooperation, Cairns Group, Lima Group, Organization of American States, World Trade Organitation and the United Nations.

 History

 Canada and Peru established diplomatic relations on 21 October 1944.
 Initially, relations between both nations took place in multilateral organizations.
 In May 1970, Canadian forces arrived in Peru soon after the Ancash earthquake to deliver humanitarian aid for two months in response to the request by President Juan Velasco Alvarado.

-In February 1997, during the Japanese embassy hostage crisis in Lima; Peruvian President Alberto Fujimori flew to Toronto and met with the Japanese Prime Minister, Ryutaro Hashimoto, to discuss Peru's handling of the hostage siege.
+In February 1997, during the Japanese embassy hostage crisis in Lima, Peruvian President Alberto Fujimori flew to Toronto and met with the Japanese Prime Minister, Ryutaro Hashimoto, to discuss Peru's handling of the hostage siege.
 Canada was chosen as a meeting place for the two heads of state because its Ambassador to Lima, Anthony Vincent, was a member of a commission of guarantors established to oversee negotiations to end the crisis.

 In 2004, Air Canada initiated flights between Toronto and Lima.
 In November 2008, Canadian Prime Minister Stephen Harper traveled to Peru to attend the 20th APEC Summit in Lima.
 Prime Minister Harper would re-visit Peru again in 2013.
 In April 2014, Peruvian President Ollanta Humala paid a state visit to Canada.
 In November 2016, Canadian Prime Minister Justin Trudeau paid a visit to Peru to attend the 28th APEC Summit in Lima.
 In 2016, Canada became an Associate member of the Pacific Alliance, which includes Peru, Chile, Colombia and Mexico.

 In March 2018, Peruvian President, Pedro Pablo Kuczynski, was impeached from power.
 Martín Vizcarra was Ambassador of Peru to Canada and simultaneously was First Vice President of Peru.
 Upon the impeachment of President Kuczynski, Vizcarra left Canada and returned to Peru to take up the Presidency.
 In April 2018, Prime Minister Trudeau returned to Peru to attend the 8th Summit of the Americas in Lima.
 During his visit, Prime Minister Trudeau met with President Vizcarra and both leaders discussed enhancing bilateral commercial relations and underscored the many opportunities that exist for collaboration between Canadian and Peruvian companies.
 The Prime Minister and President also discussed the Crisis in Venezuela.

 In 2019, both nations commemorated 75 years of diplomatic relations.